superlinked/VectorHub/docs/building_blocks/vector_compute/readme.md

 Custom models are more useful and perform better than pre-trained models where data is atypical, structured and or proprietary.
 Pre-trained models, on the other hand, are typically designed for general applications and may not perfectly align with specific downstream tasks.

-So, is there a way of preserving the efficiency and performance advantages of a pre-trained model, permitting a faster go-to-market, but also align it with specific downstream tasks?
+So, is there a way of preserving the efficiency and performance advantages of a pre-trained model, permitting a faster go-to-market, but _also_ align it with specific downstream tasks?

-One approach is fine-tuning.
+One approach is _fine-tuning_.

 |Aspect|Custom Models|Pre-Trained Models|
 |---|---|---|